sonejostudios/SF-IO/README.md

 # SF-IO
-an Old-School Science-Fiction Adventure RPG Game.
+An Old-School Science-Fiction Adventure RPG Game.

 This is an amazing space adventure with some role-playing elements.
 You can earn money, buy space ships, objects and trade with wares.
 This time, you need to save the world and reconnect a decentralized network around the solar system!